 Place Category: Trip Reports

-Mammals aside, I remember from my 1993 trip that the Million Dollar Cowboy Bar in Jackson Hole was a lot of fun, as was a visit to Devil’s Tower National Monument, recognizable to anyone who has seen Close Encounters of the Third Kind.
-And I discovered that hangovers at altitude are the worst.
+Mammals aside, I remember from my 1993 trip that the Million Dollar Cowboy Bar in Jackson Hole was a lot of fun, as was a visit to Devil’s Tower National Monument, recognizable to anyone who has seen Close Encounters of the Third Kind (and also home to a large colony of Black-tailed Prairie Dogs).
+I discovered that hangovers at altitude are the worst.

 I returned to Yellowstone in April 2010 with my kids for 24 hours and focused on the north of the park, spending the night in Gardiner, Montana.
 It was much quieter in April and most of the park’s facilities were closed as were some of the roads.
 But the wildlife viewing was excellent.

 In August 2014 I was back in Wyoming for a night to look for Pygmy Rabbits at Fossil Butte National Monument.
 And in July 2019 I passed through on a road trip, returning to a very crowded Yellowstone and spending a night in Dubois, south east of Grand Teton.